librenms/librenms/doc/Extensions/Services.md

 ## Setup

 Service checks are now distributable if you run a distributed setup.
-To leverage this, use the `dispatcher` service.
+To leverage this, use the `dispatch` service.
 Alternatively, you could also replace `check-services.php` with `services-wrapper.py` in cron instead to run across all polling nodes.